Fairness Violations and Mitigation under Covariate Shift: Acute Kidney Injury: data description, pre-processing, and additional results

-The dataset is constructed from a large de-identified electronic healthcare records for adult inpatients (Age > 18 years) at a tertiary care, academic hospital ranging from January 2010 to August 2018.
-The total number of encounters (admissions) in the dataset is around 156,400, with some patients having multiple encounters.
-These are all the patients who are classified to either AKI stage 1, AKI stage 2, or AKI stage 3 based on the standard Kidney Disease Improving Global Outcomes (KDIGO) Serum Creatinine (SCr) criteria~\citep{khwaja2012kdigo}.
-We consider a prediction window which ends 1 day before the onset of AKI stage 1.
-Data for variables mentioned in Figure~\ref{fig:real_variables} is extracted for each encounter from time before the prediction window.
-Since $X$ is measured at multiple timepoints, we consider the last observed value till the end of the prediction window.
-A summary of features used to train the prediction models can be found in Table~\ref{tab:features}.
+According to Kidney Disease Improving Global Outcomes (KDIGO)~~\citep{khwaja2012kdigo}, AKI was defined as either of the following two criteria being met: 1) greater than or equal to $50\%$ increase from the baseline SCr value or 2) greater than or equal to $0.3$ mg/dL change in SCr from the baseline creatinine.
+Baseline SCr level was defined as the first SCr measured after hospital admission.
+Out of a total of $24,852$ encounters in the final analysis, AKI events occurred in $5,137$ encounters and $19,715$ encounters had no AKI events.
+We consider a prediction window which ends 1 day before the onset of AKI.
+A summary of features used to train the prediction models can be found in Table~\ref{tab:features}, included at the end.
 Some of these are also used by \cite{he2018multi}.
-However, unlike this study, we exclude medications and medical history features as they are very high-dimensional (around 1000).
+However, unlike this study, we exclude medications and medical history features as they are high-dimensional (around 1,000).
 Only patients who did not have AKI at the time of admission are included since we are interested in diagnosing AKI for in-hospital patients.
+Data for variables mentioned in Table~\ref{tab:features} is extracted for each encounter from time before the prediction window.
+Since the features are measured at multiple timepoints, we consider the last observed value of a feature until the end of the prediction window.

-\subsection{Data Pre-processing}
+\subsection{Data pre-processing}